wdomski/ARClab/ADC/README.md

 ## FreeRTOS related

-Create mutex.
+Create a mutex.
 This function returns a mutex:
 - xSemaphoreCreateMutex();

+Create a queue:
+- xQueueCreate(numberOfItems, sizeOfItem);

 Create a task **example** with  **exampleTask** function which implements the task: